eztang00/DisableLocalizedGhostClicking/README.md

 # Read below first:
 # DisableLocalizedGhostClicking
-Meant for people using touchscreens which click on their own (due to glitches or broken screen), but only on certain regions of the screen.
+Meant for people with touchscreens which click on their own (due to glitches or broken screen), but only in certain areas of the screen.

 My guess is it only works on Windows.